 The Abbey employs local workers from the community on a one-acre farm in the Central Valley of Northern California.
 The area is reportedly littered with drug addiction, crime, and unemployment.

 During the full moon, the sisters hold a ceremony that is open to the public where a celebration feast is held along with fireside discussions.
-It is attended by adults and children and has grown in recent years to approximately 50 people.

 The farm is not affiliated with any traditional religions.
 Sister Kate feels that organized religions are “picking the pockets” of poor people, they are all male run and operate on an antiquated class system.
 Since many articles are now being written about her, an increased number of people are expressing an interest in joining her movement.